padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 ## DIY

-Below is a Sentinel-2 Bottom of Atmosphere image ID obtained from the Earth Engine catalogue **`COPERNICUS/S2_SR_HARMONIZED/20240428T013701_20240428T013722_T52LGL`** <br>
+Below is a Sentinel-2 Bottom of Atmosphere image ID obtained from the Earth Engine catalogue <br>

+**`COPERNICUS/S2_SR_HARMONIZED/20240428T013701_20240428T013722_T52LGL`** <br>

-Using this image,
+Using this image, <br>

 1, construct spectral response curves for the following surface types
 - water
 - crop fields
 - urban
-- forest
+- forest <br>

 2, Explain the variations in spectral characteristics between the surface types